AkzhanBerdi/bad_dog/content/posts/product-analyst-technical-task.md

 ### Conclusion or What Could be Done Differently

 I really enjoyed completing this technical task, except maybe writing SQL statements, that's why int's not included in the article.
-However there is a few things I need to mentioned that could be done differently.
+However there is a few things that could have been done differently.

 * The Dashboard metrics could be organized in the **North Star** or **MECE framework**

 * The email answer to John Doe could mention the affect on the key metrics

-* The A/B tesst design could contain the Client Story and Problem
+* The A/B test design could contain the Client Story and Problem

-* The MAU calculation could have a cohort approach
+* The MAU calculation might have take into account the retention for each month as a cohort, thus MAU for October is equal to **38 625**

 | Month     | New Users | 20,53% | 18,12% | 17,15% | 15,95% | 14,40% | 14%  | 14%  | 14%  | 14%  | MAU   |
 | --------- | --------- | ------ | ------ | ------ | ------ | ------ | ---- | ---- | ---- | ---- | ----- |